politician/dotnotes/README.md

 You can use whatever format you want to store and write your notes.

 It is important to understand that your notes are primarily meant for you.
-You are totally allowed to write stupid stuff in your notes. **No other developer should criticize/judge/comment what is inside .notes and no coding style apply to .notes.**.
-And remember: **What happens in .notes stays in .notes!**
+You are totally allowed to write stupid stuff in your notes. **No other developer should criticize/judge/comment what is inside .notes and no coding style apply to .notes.** So remember this: **What happens in .notes stays in .notes!**

 That said, if someone else has to work on your code, your notes might be of great help for them too.